geoadmin/lib-gatilegrid/README.md

 ### Usage

-Several tile grids are supported, namely 21781, 2056 and 3857.
+Several tile grids are supported, namely 21781, 2056, 3857 and 4327.
 Here is an exemple using 21781.
+For 4327, an additional parameter is available (`tmsCompatible=True`).

 ```python